 For the Canvas Tote:

-- ½ yard 54" wide canvas or similar fabric: we used white canvas duck
+- ½ yard 54" wide canvas or similar fabric - you need a fabric that is the same on both sides in order for the folding to work out appropriately: we used white canvas duck

 - ¼ yard heavy interfacing (sew in, not fusible)